mailgun/documentation/source/api-domains.rst

                    *Mailgun can automatically provide an unsubscribe footer in each email you send and also provides you with several unsubscribe variables.
-You can customize your unsubscribe footer by editing the settings in the Control Panel.
+You can customize your unsubscribe footer by editing the settings in the Control Panel.*
-                   See :ref:`um-tracking-unsubscribes`.*
+                   See :ref:`um-tracking-unsubscribes` for more details.
  ================= =============================================================